Feefo logo

 Your EPC directly affects:

-• Energy bills
+• Energy and heating bills

 • Energy performance

-• Your home’s carbon footprint
+• Carbon emissions and your home’s carbon footprint

 • Market value